Seronsecurity/advmlthreatmatrix/readme.md

 Or if you want to dive right in, head to [Adversarial ML Threat Matrix](/pages/adversarial-ml-threat-matrix.md)

-## Why Adversarial ML Threat Matrix?
+## Why Develop Adversarial ML Threat Matrix?
 1. In the last three years, major companies such as [Google](https://www.zdnet.com/article/googles-best-image-recognition-system-flummoxed-by-fakes/), [Amazon](https://www.fastcompany.com/90240975/alexa-can-be-hacked-by-chirping-birds), [Microsoft](https://www.theguardian.com/technology/2016/mar/24/tay-microsofts-ai-chatbot-gets-a-crash-course-in-racism-from-twitter), and [Tesla](https://spectrum.ieee.org/cars-that-think/transportation/self-driving/three-small-stickers-on-road-can-steer-tesla-autopilot-into-oncoming-lane), have had their ML systems tricked, evaded, or misled.
 2. This trend is only set to rise: According to [Gartner report](https://www.gartner.com/doc/3939991).
 30% of cyberattacks by 2022 will involve data poisoning, model     theft or adversarial examples.
 3. However, industry is underprepared.
 In a [survey](https://arxiv.org/pdf/2002.05646.pdf) of 28 organizations spanning small as well as large organizations, 25           organizations did not know how to secure their ML systems.